omarabdiwali/nfl-scorigami/README.md

 To use a sub-project, follow the usage instructions in its README:

 1. Open the application in a web browser: `http://localhost:3000`
-2. Click the "Fetch Latest Game Data" button to fetch the latest game data
+2. The application will display the latest scorigami data, including an interactive chart showcasing all unique scores.
-3. The application will display the latest scorigami data and tweet new scores from its Twitter account
+3. If a scorigami occurs, it will be tweeted from the respective Twitter account.